panzerdp/dmitripavlutin.com/content/posts/100-iterables-and-iterators/index.md

 ---
-title: "A Simple Explanation of JavaScript Iterables"
+title: "A Simple Explanation of JavaScript Iterators"
 description: "What are iterables and iterators in JavaScript, how to use them to iterate collections, and what data types are iterables."
 published: "2020-10-06T12:00Z"
 modified: "2020-10-06T12:00Z"
-thumbnail: "./images/cover-4.png"
+thumbnail: "./images/cover.png"
-slug: javascript-iterables
+slug: javascript-iterators
 tags: ['javascript', 'iterable', 'iterator', 'array']
 recommended: ['use-react-memo-wisely', 'react-state-management']
 type: post